 What is Fiesta Turbo all about and how did it get started?

 Turbo is a party that I began organizing three years ago, but I’ve been putting on parties in the queer community for 15 years.
 Everything started with my crazy urge to create a space that encompassed free queer expression with vogue, because it was always something I thought was interesting and a huge form of release, both physically and in the way that it breaks away from the established ideas of masculinity.
 So, I always thought voguing was fascinating and kept meeting people who were interested in helping.
 It started as a pilot project, with a small group of people and then began to grow.
-Over time, it has transformed into what it is now; we are a basically a community of a ton of people interested in vogue, with other people that are interested in drag.
+Over time, it has transformed into what it is now; we are basically a community of a ton of people interested in vogue, with other people that are interested in drag.
 Turbo is a production company that throws parties and ballrooms.

 Ballroom culture is an entire queer subculture that’s been around since the 1930’s, but sort of made its mark in the 80’s.
 Ballroom refers basically to the location of where all these sorts of runway events/vogue battles occur.
 How would you describe voguing to a newbie who knows nothing about it?

-Voguing is an urban dance that originally submerged out of the subculture of New York City, but has since gone global.
+Voguing is an urban dance that originally submerged out of the subculture of New York City but has since gone global.
 It’s a dance form, but it’s more than that.
 It’s a way of releasing an intense, very wonderful side that has to do with femininity.
-The poses, the glamour, it comes from a place of confidence and empowerment.
-It’s this, but above all it’s also a way of communicating.
+The poses, the glamour, comes from a place of confidence and empowerment.
+It’s this, but above all, it’s also a way of communicating.
 In the vogue battles what happens is that two or three people connect with one another.
 They try to embody the 5 elements of vogue and when they embody these elements they tell the world who they are, with confidence and beauty and their feminine side.
 They present this intense side of themselves to the outside world.

 What’s happening this Sunday, August 18th?